Robotic-Assisted Surgery

 How does robotic-assisted surgery work?

-Is robotic-assisted surgery used for all types of surgeries?
+Is robotic-assisted surgery suitable for all types of surgeries?

-Yes, due to cost of robotic equipment and training.
+Generally yes, due to the cost of the robotic system and training for surgeons.

-Do surgeons need special training for robotic-assisted surgery?
+Do surgeons need special training to perform robotic-assisted surgery?

-Yes, additional training is required to operate robotic system.
+Yes, they typically require additional training and certification to operate the robotic system.

 Can robotic-assisted surgery be used for emergency procedures?